Preetha-Suresh/CodeEditor/README.md

-# CodePen Clone: HTML, CSS, JS Live Editor
+# Code Editor - Live code editor with Multi-Level Language support

 ## 🚀 Project Description:
 This project is a dynamic and responsive **code editor**.
 It allows users to edit, preview, and execute code snippets in multiple programming languages, including **JavaScript, Python, HTML, CSS, C, C++, Java, PHP**, and others.
 The application provides a seamless experience where users can switch between languages and view live previews for **HTML, CSS, and JS** directly in the browser.